dgudim2/obsidian_vault/uni/Datacenters/labs/Lab1.md

 ### Datacenters

 They have *1 datacenter in Vilnius* and in 6 other countries.
-They don't mention the location of their datacenter on their website, just say that it is Tier-3 and not theirs.
-I think it's a **DELSKA** datacenter, like one used by [[#Hostline]]
+They don't mention the location of their datacenter on their website, just say that it is Tier-3 and not theirs, but a **DELSKA** one, the same one used by [[#Hostline]]

 ![[Pasted image 20260208231530.png]]